 Mrs T Gibbons is a Director of the Investment Adviser.
-Mr M J Harvey and Mr A Hopkin are Directors of Continental Management Limited, the Secretary, Directors of Continental Sponsors Ltd., the sponsoring broker on the Bermuda Stock Exchange, and Directors of, and directly and indirectly hold shares in, Aurum Fund Management Ltd. Mr A Sweidan is a Director of the Investment Adviser and hold shares directly and indirectly in Aurum Fund Management Ltd. Mr M J Harvey is a Director of Global Fund Services Ltd., the Bermuda Administrator.
-Mr D R Cottingham is a Director of, and directly and indirectly holds shares in, the Investment Adviser.
-Mr. A J Stent-Torriani is a director of the Investment Adviser and is a Director and Shareholder of Monaco Asset Management S.A.M.
+Mr M J Harvey and Mr A Hopkin are Directors of Continental Management Limited, the Secretary, Directors of Continental Sponsors Ltd., the sponsoring broker on the Bermuda Stock Exchange, Directors of Global Fund Services Ltd., the Bermuda Administrator and Directors of, and directly and indirectly hold shares in, Aurum Fund Management Ltd. Mr A Sweidan is a Director of the Investment Adviser and hold shares directly and indirectly in Aurum Fund Management Ltd. Mr D R Cottingham is a Director of, and directly and indirectly holds shares in, Aurum Fund Management Ltd. Mr. A J Stent-Torriani is a director of the Investment Adviser and is a Director and Shareholder of Monaco Asset Management S.A.M.

-Aurum Fund Management Ltd. is also the sponsor, adviser and investment manager to a number of other investment companies and the Directors of the Company and Aurum Fund Management Ltd. may serve as Directors of such Companies.
+Aurum Fund Management Ltd. is also the sponsor, adviser and investment manager to a number of other investment companies and the Directors of the Company and Aurum Fund Management Ltd. may serve as Directors of such companies.
 The Investment Adviser owns all of the Sponsor Shares of the Company, and is itself owned 50% each by Aurum Fund Management Ltd. and Monaco Asset Management.
 S.A.M.